 - Share health information with a caregiver, parent, spouse, or child, so they can see whether you’ve taken certain medications and get reminders too

 I’ve been using this Medisafe app for a few years, and I don’t know what I would have done, especially in the early days of my injury, without it.
-It really helps me keep on track as far as my medications and doctor appointments go.
+It helps me keep on track as far as my medications and doctor appointments go.

 How do you manage your medications?

-Disclaimer: This post is for informational purposes only and is not medical advice.
+Disclaimer: This post is for informational purposes and is not medical advice.
 Please consult your physician for medical advice or in the case of an emergency.